 HOPE data portrays an America after the Reckoning on Race succeeds, jettisoning racism from our society.
 With racial bias eliminated, HOPE helps us envision a nation where everyone experiences equal social, economic and health opportunities.
 In an unbiased universe, for instance, 70 million more people would live in low poverty neighborhoods; 55 million more adults would live in households with a livable income; and 54 million more adults would achieve very good or excellent health.
 It provides a baseline of how racial and ethnic population groups fare on a broad set of conditions central to health.

 “HOPE research delivers a narrative that compels corrective action at multiple societal levels” says Dr. Gail Christopher, the NCHE executive director.
 “It creates a new opportunity frame that brings actionable data and information to help states and the nation move beyond measuring disparities to compelling action to achieve health equity.
 Disparities during the Covid-19 pandemic demonstrate the urgent need for health equity.”

 NCHE’s Leveraging HOPE initiative is the next step.
 Funded by the MacArthur Foundation Equitable Recovery, NCHE is working with cities and counties on deploying the data to improve local health outcomes.
-Getting HOPE research into the hands of local change makers requires a collaborative strategy that unites regional, state and local capabilities, as well as private sector and non-profit energy and resources.
-This project will leverage the millions invested in HOPE by helping to create the infrastructure needed to amplify this opportunity for achieving health equity in communities across America.
+Getting HOPE research into the hands of local change makers requires a collaborative strategy that unites regional, state, and local capabilities, as well as private sector and non-profit energy and resources.

 On this website, you will learn more about how civic and community leaders are working to use data collected on their states to enhance the quality of life for their residents.